 Technology nowadays is advancing in an unprecedented rate in human history and has brought dramatic new options in all aspects of everyday life – health care, education, job satisfaction, entertainment, communication, and commerce, etc..
 It is difficult to think of any area of life that has not been affected.
-Almost all the goods and services people use depend on technology related to electronic engineering (EE).
+Almost all the goods and services people use depend on technology related to electrical engineering (EE).
 EE Department is an exciting hub of discovery and innovation led by a group of passionate and knowledgeable faculty working in the fields of Antenna Design; Big Data, Machine Learning, and Artificial Intelligence; Bioinformatics; Biomedical Systems, Biosensors, and Bioelectronics; Computer Engineering; Control Systems and Optimization; Microelectronic Devices and Circuits; Nanotechnology and Nanodevices; Networking and Internet of Things; Photonics; Power Electronics and Systems; Signal and Image Processing; Terahertz and Millimeter Waves; and Wireless Communications; to make innovation happen embracing the importance of multidisciplinary approaches in technology.

 It is fascinating to see the correlation between the desperately-fast advancement in innovation and technology in this information-based economy for the 21st century and genuine endeavors by scientists and engineers for making a better world.
 Our strong team of 55 academics and their PhDs are committed to delivering leadership in world-class research frontiers.
-Currently, we have 2 Fellows of the Royal Academy of Engineering (UK), 1 Fellow of the World Academy of Sciences, 1 Highly Cited Researcher (since 2009), 16 Fellows of the Institute of Electrical and Electronics Engineers, USA (FIEEE) and Fellowships in the International Federation of Automatic Control, the Optical Society of America, the American Vacuum Society, the Electrochemical Society, the International Association for Pattern Recognition, the World Academy of Sciences, the Croucher Foundation, and other professional societies.
-With the support of the Ministry of Science and Technology, PRC, the State Key Laboratory of Millimeter Waves, first of its kind in Hong Kong, was established in 2008.
-Our staff’s efforts paid off by winning major grants in support of their groundbreaking research initiatives – EE has three on-going Collaborative Research Fund (CRF) projects and one Theme-based Research Scheme (TRS) project with grants support totaling HK$18 million and HK$28 million, respectively.
+Currently, we have 2 Fellows of the Royal Academy of Engineering (UK), 1 Fellow of the World Academy of Sciences, 1 Highly Cited Researcher (since 2009), 16 Fellows of the Institute of Electrical and Electronics Engineers, USA (FIEEE), 3 IEEE Society Award Winners, and 3 Croucher Foundation Senior Research Fellows.
+With the support of the Ministry of Science and Technology, PRC, the State Key Laboratory of Terahertz and Millimeter Waves, first of its kind in Hong Kong, was established in 2008.
+Our staff’s efforts paid off by winning major grants in support of their groundbreaking research initiatives – currently EE has two on-going Collaborative Research Fund (CRF) projects and one Theme-based Research Scheme (TRS) project with grants support totaling HK$15 million and HK$28 million, respectively.
 Another CRF project has been completed successfully in 2018.

-As for research, the Department aspires to achieve long term breakthroughs in electronics, photonics, sensing, control devices and systems, power and energy, high-speed communications and networking; millimeter waves and THz; big data, IoT, AI and signal/image processing; targeting to create lasting solutions to society challenges.
+As for research, the Department aspires to achieve long term breakthroughs in antenna; electronic, photonic, sensor, biomedical, control devices and systems; power and energy; high-speed communications and networking; millimeter waves and THz; big data, IoT, AI and signal/image processing; targeting to create lasting solutions to society challenges.
 While we aspire to become a leading department of its kind in the world, being able to have strategic perspectives driven by our forward-thinking and highly focused mindsets are keys to success.